abhinavprakash199/RISC-V-based-MYTH/README.md

 - **`\m5_TLV_version 1d: tl-x.org`** - This directive specifies the file format(`/m5_TLV`) of TL-Verilog version(`1d` is late) and references the website (`tl-x.org`) where we can find more information about TL-Verilog. `\m5` is enabling the macro preprocessing using a macro language m5
 - **`\m5`** - This directive is followed by some comments.
 - **`\SV`** - The code switches to SystemVerilog (SV) mode with the `\SV` directive.
 - **`m5_makerchip_module`** - It defines a module named m5_makerchip_module.
 This encapsulates the top-level design and includes random stimulus support and Verilator configuration.
-To expan the macro we can see "NAV-TLV" file in Makerchip IDE.
+To expand the macro we can see "NAV-TLV" file in Makerchip IDE.
 - **`\TLV`** - The code switches back to TL-Verilog (TLV) mode with the `\TLV` directive.
 - **`$reset = *reset`** - It assigns the signal reset($reset) of TL Verilog to the reset(*reset) value of of System Verilog in \SV part.
 This indicates that $reset is derived from the *reset signal in the TL-Verilog domain.
 - **`*passed = *cyc_cnt > 40`** - The code asserts the first condition to control simulation termination.
 If the value of `*cyc_cnt` (cycle count) exceeds 40, `*passed` is set to true, which could be used as a simulation success condition, and the simulation will stop after that because the m5 module returns pass when output is given.